jonahkraft/mathclock/README.md

 ### Using Docker Compose

-If you want to run this permanently, you can use Docker for this.
+If you want to run the application permanently, you can use Docker for this.

 Clone the repository.